caspergrl/GT-UX-UI-Dec2022-June2023/21-week/02-lesson.md

         * 1 in 3 customers purchased related items.
         * Total # of items in order increased by 15%.

+## SLIDE 12
-* **Go to Slide 14:** Define Key Performance Indicators: KPIs are the individual data points that a team chooses as the most important quantitative measurements for a product’s success.
+KPIs are the individual data points that a team chooses as the most important quantitative measurements for a product’s success.
     * Examples of KPIs:
         * Number of page views of related items.
         * Increase in time spent viewing related items.